Task-4-2/Open-Licenses-data-code-and-software/resources/Open Licenses for Data, Software and Code/instructor_notes_content.md

 ## Slides

-The entire library of slides we recommend you pick and chhose from can be downloaded [here](./Licensing%20Data%20(Software%20and%20Code).pptx){:download}.
+The entire library of slides we recommend you pick and choose from can be downloaded [here](./Licensing%20Data%20(Software%20and%20Code).pptx){:download}.

 The slides adapted for the Train-the-trainer event held on the 19th of June 2024 can be downloaded [here](./Open Licenses for Data, Software and Code/Assessment/Open Licenses for Data, Software and Code pilot slides 19.6.2024.pptx){:download}.